GeneralBots/botbook/src/11-features/automation.md

 # Automation

-This chapter explains how BotServer enables bots to perform scheduled and event-driven tasks without requiring direct user interaction.
+This chapter explains how botserver enables bots to perform scheduled and event-driven tasks without requiring direct user interaction.
 Through automation capabilities, bots can proactively maintain content, process data, and respond to system events, transforming them from reactive assistants into active participants in organizational workflows.

 ## Automation Fundamentals

-BotServer implements automation through two complementary mechanisms.
+botserver implements automation through two complementary mechanisms.
 The SET SCHEDULE keyword enables cron-based task scheduling, allowing scripts to execute at predetermined times.
 Event triggers through the ON keyword enable scripts to respond to database changes and system events.
 Together, these mechanisms support a wide range of automation scenarios from simple periodic tasks to complex event-driven workflows.

 Understanding when to use automation is as important as understanding how.
 Automated tasks run without an active user session, which means they cannot directly communicate with users through TALK statements.
 Instead, automated scripts typically gather and process information, storing results in bot memory where users can access it during their next interaction.